LukaszMas/misc/git/how-tos/multiple-keys/customize-keys.md

-#How-To Install and get started with docker on linux:
+#How-To Use git with multiple keys ex. private & work (cmd):

 Ref guide at: [stackoverflow1][1]